 SUMMARY CONCLUSION

-Real estate investments include certain acquisition, development and construction arrangements (ADC) as defined in SSAP No. 38—Acquisition, Development and Construction Arrangements.
+Real estate investments include certain acquisition, development and construction arrangements (ADC) as defined in SSAP No. 38—Acquisition, Development and Construction Arrangements; and real estate held within a qualifying statutory trust(s) that was acquired due to events described in SSAP No. 37—Mortgage Loans, paragraph 18, and shall be reported as if directly held by the reporting entity.

 Disclosures

 27. An entity that holds real estate investments through an LLC, which qualifies for inclusion in this statement because all the criteria in paragraph 4 are met, shall separately report each investment on Schedule A, and code the real estate as wholly-owned through an LLC.
+A reporting entity that holds real estate investments through a qualifying statutory trust in accordance with SSAP No. 37, shall separately report each investment on Schedule A, and code the real estate as owned through a qualifying statutory trust.

 SSAP No. 37—Mortgage Loans